Jessymac96/Personal-projects-by-Jessy-MacIsaac/Power BI - Sales Project/README.md

 - Statistics show the sum of sales, sum of profit, number of orders, and number of customers.

 ## Summary of Findings
+### Monthly sales trend.
+- This line chart has consistent sales growth, except for a sharp decline in sales and a subsequent decrease in profits every January and February.
+- Despite overall growth, the drop in these months suggests a post-holiday sales slump, suggesting a need for focused winter marketing strategies to counteract this seasonal decline.

+### Top-selling products
+- Over the past 3 years, phones and chairs have consistently demonstrated high demand as technological products, while storage, tables, and blinders have followed closely as secondary contenders.
+- From 2016 to 2017, phone sales increased by 33% due to technological advancements, new features, and the release of new models.

+### Sales by region and state
+- Over 3 years, the west and east are leading, followed by the central and southern regions.
+- From 2016 to 2017, sales in the West and South regions increased by over 30%, while the East saw an 18% increase.
+However, the Central region experienced a slight decrease in sales.

 ## Contact
 https://www.linkedin.com/in/jessy-macisaac-a7500423b/